 I love using systems that provide order and a sense of confidence—my favorite design projects start out with lots of math and applications of the golden ratio—and applying creativity and innovation within the resulting framework.

 I still try to sculpt on occasion, working with clay to produce realist but classically inspired human figures.
-I also sing classically (lyric baritone), play the piano, and enjoy cooking, rock climbing, reading, studying German, playing volleyball, and talking about my home state of New Hampshire, where I live in a 1940 farm house near Manchester.
+I also sing classically (lyric baritone), play the piano, and enjoy cooking, rock climbing, reading, studying German, and playing volleyball.
+I grew up in the beautiful state of New Hampshire and now live in Cincinnati, Ohio, where I am renovating my 1931 Tudor-style home.